jrdalino/microservice-architecture-devsecops/README.md

       - echo Pushing the Docker image..
       # Push the image to ECR.
       - docker push $AWS_ACCOUNT_ID.dkr.ecr.$AWS_DEFAULT_REGION.amazonaws.com/jrdalino/calculator-backend:latest
       - echo Completed pushing Docker image.
-Deploying Docker image to AWS Fargate on `date`
+Deploying Docker image to AWS EKS on `date`
       # Create a artifacts file that contains the name and location of the image
       # pushed to ECR.
 This will be used by AWS CodePipeline to automate
-      # deployment of this specific container to Amazon ECS.
+      # deployment of this specific container to Amazon EKS.
       - printf '[{"name":"Calculator-Service","imageUri":"%s"}]' $AWS_ACCOUNT_ID.dkr.ecr.$AWS_DEFAULT_REGION.amazonaws.com/jrdalino/calculator-backend:latest > imagedefinitions.json
 artifacts:
   # Indicate that the created imagedefinitions.json file created on the previous